merlinmann/dbf-voice-log/dbf-voice-log-spec.md

 ## Some Options I've Considered

 * **Apple Reminders**.
 "Hey, Dingus, remind me to [_do a thing_] in one hour" is something I yell into the air a lot, and it usually works a treat.
-But, even more important than not wanting to clog up my TODO list with things that aren't tasks, to my knowledge, Reminders does not natively capture stuff like the _time_ that the Reminder was created or the geolocation data for _where_ it was created.
+But, even more important than not wanting to dilute my TODO list by adding things that aren't tasks, to my knowledge, Reminders does not natively capture stuff like the _time_ that the Reminder was created or the geolocation data for _where_ it was created.
 * **Apple Notes**.
 Yes: using Siri to append to an Apple Note seems like table stakes for such an app and service.
 But—at least to my knowledge—appending to a Note is not possible using Siri (at least in the absence of something like a Siri Shortcut that I lack the skills to make)
 * **Drafts**.
 This is another very promising contender, especially since Drafts Actions like [WalkWriter](https://actions.getdrafts.com/a/1Mw), [Quick Journal](https://actions.getdrafts.com/g/1Sd), or [Assemble Diary](https://actions.getdrafts.com/a/1P8) seem this 🤏 close to doing what I want.
 I just haven't figured out how to do it via Siri and in an output format I'd like.
 * **Day One, Diarly, or similar**.
 Obviously it makes sense to start with a diary app/service since _logging_ is definitionally what they do.
 But, in my admittedly short time looking into it, I haven't found a way to make it all happen hands-free.
 Also, nobody likes subscribing to a service before knowing whether it'll do exactly what they need.